mketchum2273/JumpCloudCodingExercise/README.md

     - Entering '3' will exit the program
   4. The user can enter as many actions as they like and print the results before exiting the program.
   5. To run the unit tests for the project, open the LibraryTest class.
 Right-click on the class name "LibraryTest" and select "Run 'LibraryTest'"
+  - (Note: When calculating the average time for any given action, I made the decision to round up any fractions to the nearest integer.
+The instructions for the coding exercise only had examples with integers for the time, so I took that to mean that integer was the desired data type and then made the decision to round up.)